 You can also make phonics fun by showing students how effective authors play with language to make their writing interesting.
 Read these stories to engage students in powerful phonemic awareness and then ask students to create their own versions to practice the skills on their own.

 Wixie even includes a Down by the Bay template to make this process easier for students.
-To open it, select the Templates folder in the list on the left.
-Open the General folder, and choose Down by the Bay.
+To open it, select the Curriculum library in the list on the left.
+Open the Language Arts folder, then the Story Adaptation folder, and choose Down by the Bay.

 Students can open this template from their home page when they log in or you can open it and assign the template to students so that it appears at the top of their home page when they log in.